devappd/emscripten-build/README.md

 ## Configuration

-You may pass a directory or file path that contains a build configuration file:
+You may pass a directory or file path that contains one of these build configuration files:

-* `emscripten.build.js`
+* `emscripten.settings.js`
 * `CMakeLists.txt`
 * `./configure`
 * `Makefile`